 APPENDIX: Examples of Faculty Activities or Accomplishments for Evaluated Areas

 Note: The list of sample activities and accomplishments is not exclusive and the completion of a specific activity or activities or receipt of a specific award or accolade does not guarantee a specific Likert scale score.
-Campus Coordinators will provide fair, consistent, and impartial evaluations based upon their professional assessments of the faculty member’s performance.
+Department Chairs will provide fair, consistent, and impartial evaluations based upon their professional assessments of the faculty member’s performance.

 1. Receipt of awards, honors, or recognitions for teaching excellence;